The Pod: the B2B Sales Team of the Future

 However, it’s best that your tech stacks are as integrated as possible.
 Run an audit of your tech before you switch to the pod model; be on the lookout for opportunities to simplify your stack.

 Your pods will most likely be targeting specific sectors/geographies.
-Therefore, each pod will need its own content, optimised for that audience.
+Therefore, each pod will need its own content, optimised for that ICP.

 The pod’s marketer can create and distribute the content, but every member of the pod must have input.
 Prioritise this when setting up your pods.

-Learning and development must be a mainstay in your pods.
+Learning and development must be a mainstay in your sales pods.
 Every pod should schedule:

-As autonomous as pods can be, they still need guidance and encouragement.
+As autonomous as sales pods can be, they still need guidance and encouragement.

 A revenue team can rise or fall depending on its leadership.